Skip to Main Content

 Intermediate/Advanced Zotero (Hannah Rempel)

 • Learn more advanced features of this free web-based citation management tool.
-In this session we will cover how to use notes and tags for creating a more effective research ecosystem, how to import and export from EndNote, how to add in more citation styles, how to use Zotero Groups and Zotero storage options.
+In this session we will cover how to use Zotero as a robust research tool through note taking and tagging options, how to import and export from other citation managers, how to add in more citation styles, and how to use Zotero Groups.

 Illustrator for Scientific Figures (Adam Lindsley)